Morris, G.W. Long pull away from HA

 Macon East tied it in the final minute of the third quarter.

-Cobb caught six passes for 160 yards and two touchdowns and Blalock caught three passes for 103 yards.
-Blalock also had 99 yards rushing.
+Cobb caught six passes for 160 yards and two touchdowns and added a 74 yard kickoff return for a TD plus 31 yards on his only carry.
+Blalock caught three passes for 103 yards with two TDs and also had 99 yards rushing with one score.

 Springwood 44, Lakeside 26: On Thursday night in Lanett, the Chiefs fell in their regular-season finale to Springwood 44-26.